4nt0nt/Ei-Study-Coding-Assignment/Exercise 1 - Use Cases for Software Design Patterns/README.md

 **Use Case**: *File System Management*
 This pattern allows for the creation of a tree structure that can represent both individual objects and compositions of objects uniformly.
 It simplifies the handling of complex hierarchies, such as file systems, by treating individual items and groups uniformly.

-## Conclusion
-This project showcases the application of different design patterns to create scalable and maintainable software.
-Each pattern addresses specific design challenges and demonstrates the power of design patterns in software development.